fll-pigeons/gamechangers/docs/micropython.md

     robot.stop()
     ```
     --->[try it out](https://fll-pigeons.github.io/gamechangers/simulator/public/)  (use Single Sensor Line Robot and select Gyro Challenges from Worlds under the Simulator tab)
+    * Note:remember to call robot.reset() before using robot.distance() as a test in a loop

    * Right-hand Spin Turn Using Gyro

     ```